EduardoIglesias/Placeholder/README.md

 I would improve it in the future using SwiftUI to rebuild user interfaces.

-Especially concerning security and authentication, a good way is to implement session control sending session key to the server, creating the key in the login step (this is not necessary with this API).
+Especially concerning security and authentication, a good way is to implement session control sending session key to the server (token), creating the key in the login step (this is not necessary with this API).

 All scenes are covered by Unit Tests (almost 70% of the app is covered).